suse-edge/misc/elemental/elemental-apple-silicon.md

 Then, boot the VM with rpi.raw as USB and create a new device as virtio for the disk.

-Once booted the first time it will reboot infinitely.
-It is required to stop the VM, remove the USB device and boot it again.
+NOTE: The disk device should be the first one, then the USB, so the USB will boot just once as a fallback.

 Then: